-Footnotes[^1] have a label[^@#$%] and the footnote's content. [^1]: This is a footnote [^label]: A footnote on "label" [^!DEF]: The definition of a footnote.
+Footnotes[^1] have a label[^@#$%] and the footnote's content. [^1]: This is a footnote content. [^@#$%]: A footnote on the label: "@#$%".

 [^1]: The first paragraph of the definition.
 Paragraph two of the definition. > A blockquote with > multiple lines. a code block A final paragraph.

-///Footnotes Go Here///
+///Footnotes Go Here///.